 All children will receive swimming tuition at Blaydon Baths during some point in Key Stage 2.
-In the autumn term 2017 and spring term 2018, the Year 4 pupils will receive swimming tuition.
-In the summer term 2018, the Year 3 pupils will receive tuition.
+From September 2019 until the end of the summer term 2020, the Year 4 pupils will receive swimming tuition.

-Emmaville School is part of the Gateshead Primary Sports Programme and pupils regularly represent the school in local festivals.
+Emmaville School is part of the Gateshead Primary Sports Programme and the Healthy Schools Programme.
+Pupils regularly represent the school in local festivals.
 As a result of our involvement in the Sports Programme we have the opportunity to have a number of coaches visit school to work with the pupils on a variety of sporting skills.